-Our front office is open throughout the week from 8:00 to 4:00 in order to serve our families.
+Our front office is open to serve our families throughout the week from 7:45 to 4:15 M-Th and 7:45-3:30 Friday.
 If you have questions and need to speak with front office staff, the principal or any staff member please call or stop by any time Monday to Friday.

 We look forward to working with all of our stakeholders every day and to meeting new students and families.